 This particular “gift exchange” has reappeared online every year since 2015, per Snopes.
 The message calls for buying one $10 gift and sending it to someone on the list.
 In classic pyramid scheme fashion, the promise is you’ll receive as many as 36 gifts in return, including books and wine.
-Here are 14 other Facebook scams you need to take seriously.
+Sadly, this is just one of the 14 other Facebook scams you need to take seriously.

 So if you see this message on your newsfeed or in an Instagram story, ignore it, report it, and stick with in-person gift exchanges instead.
-Next, check out these 10 ways to protect yourself, so you never fall victim to online scams.
+And never give out any personal information, which is one of the ways to protect yourself, so you never fall victim to online scams.